knighthat/Kreate-docs/docs/dev/contributing/app-icons.md

 is enough.
 :::

-## Miscellanous icons
+## Miscellaneous icons

-Kreate uses more than what descibed above, especially the monochrome version.
+Kreate uses more than what described above, especially the monochrome version.

 ### Inverted monochrome

 This file is used in area such as notification, and player.
 We can use [ic_launcher_monochrome.xml](#monochrome) but the vectos is too small for the job.